 With wine country just a short drive from the Bay Area, it’s a natural choice for a weekend away.
 While this may seem like a parents-only destination, there are tons of family-friendly wineries in Napa and Sonoma that offer fun distractions for kid visitors.
-You can even stay at kid-friendly spots to make it an even longer visit.
+You can even stay at kid-friendly overnight spots like the new glamping spot, Wildhaven, to make it an even longer visit.
 Let’s celebrate!

 Napa, Yountville and St. Helena

 This “green” winery welcomes children and four-legged furry friends alike (note: on a leash, please!
 The dogs, that is).
 While they don’t allow picnicking there’s plenty on the grounds that cater to families including a barn, farm animals and bountiful fruit and vegetable gardens.

 V. Sattui knows that there's nothing that pairs better with a great wine than some delicious meats and cheeses.
 Their artisan deli offers something for everyone - over 200 cheeses, desserts including creme brulee and gelato, and on the weekends you can dig in to some barbecued ribs and wood-fired pizza.
 Kids will enjoy romping through the over two acres of picnic grounds.

 With bocce ball, ladder ball and corn hole games to keep them busy, this Oakville spot is a natural choice for families.
 Live music and plenty of picnic tables will make you sit and stay a while.
 Opt for a tasting or glass and enjoy the sun!

 7481 St. Helena Hwy.
 South

 This Rutherford spot that specializes in small-lot Cabernet Sauvignon, Merlot, and Sauvignon Blanc wines is a great spot for the whole family.
 Reserve a spot on the patio for an outdoor tasting and the kids will enjoy the apple juice and snacks that are offered.

 Honig Vineyard & Winery